History of Wikipedia: Founding of Wikipedia

 Wales stated in December 2008 that he made Wikipedia's first edit, a test edit with the text "Hello, World!", but this may have been to an old version of Wikipedia which soon after was scrapped and replaced by a restart.
 The first recovered edit to Wikipedia.com was to the HomePage on 15 January 2001, reading "This is the new WikiPedia!"; it can be found here.
 The existence of the project was formally announced and an appeal for volunteers to engage in content creation was made to the Nupedia mailing list on 17 January 2001.

 The project received many new participants after being mentioned on the Slashdot website in July 2001, having already earned two minor mentions in March 2001.
 It then received a prominent pointer to a story on the community-edited technology and culture website Kuro5hin on 25 July.
 Between these influxes of traffic, there had been a steady stream of traffic from other sources, especially Google, which alone sent hundreds of new visitors to the site every day.
+MIT Technology Review covered the project on 4 September 2001.
 Its first major mainstream media coverage was in The New York Times on 20 September 2001.